 Venison or Beef Jerky

-Jerky is practically indestructible, lasts almost forever and can be used as either a quick main meal or a basis for soups and stews.
-The word jerky comes from the method in which the meat is removed from the bones.
-It was jerked away quickly so as to eliminate many of the sinews.
+Jerky is practically indestructible, lasts almost forever, and can be used as either a quick main meal or a basis for soups and stews.
+The word jerky comes from the way the meat is removed from the bones.
+It was jerked away quickly to eliminate many of the sinews.
 Three pounds of fresh meat equals about 1 lb. jerky.

-Method 1: (Indian style) Hang strips of meat on racks made of willows to dry in the sun or sometimes in the smoke of the campfire for a smoked flavor.
+Method 1: (Indian style) Hang strips of meat on racks made of willows to dry in the sun or sometimes in the campfire smoke for a smoked flavor.

-Method 2: (pioneer) Rub strips of meat with dry salt and put in a stone crock to “season” for 24 hrs. (use no water) Then remove the strips and hang in sun or smokehouse to dry until very hard.
+Method 2: (pioneer) Rub strips of meat with dry salt and put in a stone crock to “season” for 24 hrs. (use no water).
+Then remove the strips and hang them in sun or smokehouse to dry until very hard.

 Method 3: Mix together 3 lbs. salt, 5 Tbsp. black pepper and 4 Tbsp.
 Allspice.

 Skin one thigh of the animal, muscle by muscle removing all the membranes so that only the raw and moist flesh remains.
-Best size meat is pieces about 1 foot long 6″ wide and 2 or 3 inches thick.
+The best size meat is pieces about 1 foot long 6″ wide, and 2 or 3 inches thick.
 Rub the salt spice mixture into the meat.
 Be sure to cover every bit of the meat’s surface.
 Hang each piece by the small end to dry.
 If the sun is too hot, hang it in the shade.
-Never let the meat get wet or even damp, take it inside if it rains.
+Never let the meat get wet or damp; take it inside if it rains.
 Cover the meat with canvas or cloth to protect it from the dew.
-This will be at it’s best at a month old.
+This will be at its best at a month old.

 Method 4: (Modern Style): Purchase a large beef brisket from your butcher and ask them to slice it very thinly for you.
-Dip each strip into a bowl of liquid smoke then lay in a large deep dish.
+Dip each strip into a bowl of liquid smoke, then lay in a large deep dish.
 Continue to lay each strip until the bottom of the dish is filled.
 Then sprinkle liberally with garlic salt and lots of pepper.
-Lay another row of strips on top of the first, in the alternate direction.
+Lay another row of strips on top of the first in the alternate direction.
 Continue to dip and season each strip.
 Marinate for at least 24 hours.
-Line oven with foil and lay strips directly on the foil very close together and bake at very low heat for hours or until the strips are very dry.
+Line the oven with foil, lay strips directly on the foil very close together, and bake at very low heat for hours or until the strips are very dry.
 Warning: This will make your house smell of liquid smoke for days.